csgf/aginfra-sg-mobile/docs/index.rst

 To use the agINFRA SG Mobile you need federated credentials issued by an Identity Provider.
 If the organisation you belong to has an Identity Provider, proceed with the download; otherwise, you can first get federated credentials registering to the `"open" Identity Provider <https://idpopen.garr.it/register>`_, which belongs to the GrIDP federation.

-Once the application is installed on you mobile device, you can access the repository using your federated credentials and selecting the organization you belong to and the Identity Provider (see Figure 1).
+Once the application is installed on you mobile device, you can access the repository using your federated credentials and selecting the organization you belong to and the Identity Provider (see `Figure 1`_).

+.. _Figure 1:

 .. figure:: images/IdP-list.png
    :align: center